• Skip to primary navigation

 • Aloo Gobi

-It's a classic Indian-inspired cauliflower and potato dish made with whole food ingredients and zero oil, and is Daniel Fast compliant.
+It's a classic Indian-inspired cauliflower and potato dish made with whole food ingredients and zero oil, is Daniel Fast compliant, and one of our favorite Starch Solution recipes.
 And best of all?
 It brings the same satisfying comfort as recipes like our Split Mung Beans or Red Lentil Dal, with fewer than 10 core ingredients.

 Why You'll Love This Aloo Gobi